 To access the problematic washer, the handle inserts have to be pried off, then the screws beneath them have to be taken off.

 Next, the handles have to be disconnected from their stems and in many cases, the tub is so old that the stems and handles have corroded into each other.
 Special tools are often needed to pull them apart without damaging them and this is where our professionals at Hero Plumbing, Heating & Cooling come in.

 Faulty washers aren’t the only things that can cause a tub faucet to leak.
 There can be other problems with the stem, the pipes or even problems with the tile and grout.

 There may be no other recourse but to completely replace the tub and shower faucet.
 Unless the tub and shower have an access panel behind them, this will mean opening up the wall to take out the old faucet and install the new faucet.

 Don’t allow that leak to continue for one more day!
-Call Uptown Plumbing, Heating & Cooling for leak repair or faucet installation.
+Call Hero Plumbing, Heating & Cooling for leak repair or faucet installation.
 We’ve been serving the Twin Cities for over 100 years, so you know you can count on us!

 Need bathtub faucet repair?
 (612) 324-1004 to schedule same day service